shiyis/nlpwshiyi/modules/1b-phil-of-mind.md

 #### What Are Syntactic Underpinnings?

 To recall, the _syntactic underpinnings_ refer to the foundational principles and structures that dictate the formation of sentences and phrases in a language.
-These include rules for word order, phrase structure, grammatical categories, syntactic dependencies, and syntactic hierarchies.
+These include rules for word order, phrase structure, grammatical categories, syntactic dependencies and hierarchies.

 Here are a few strategies that could be employed to directly address syntactic underpinnings: